TidalCycles

 * To foster a community of contributors and other users from diverse backgrounds.

-Tidal has been largely developed by volunteers and students, with some funding support for example from crowdfunders contributing to the founding developer Alex McLean's ko-fi page (now shutting down), and from the Google Summer of Code initiative.
+Tidal has been largely developed by volunteers and students, with some funding support for example from crowdfunders contributing to the founding developer Alex McLean's ko-fi page (now shut down), and from the Google Summer of Code initiative.

 * To develop free/open source software that reimagines computer programming as a live interface for musicians and other artists to creatively explore patterns.